getbubblenow/javicle/README.md

 JVCL is not a replacement for Final Cut Pro or even iMovie.

 # Who is JVCL for?
-If you like CLIs, JVCL might be for you.
+JVCL is for people who like CLIs and automation.

-You might enjoy JVCL if your video composition needs are relatively simple or if you enjoy capturing repeatable processes in source control.
+JVCL is for people whose your video composition needs are relatively simple (for now), since the range of operations supported is limited.

 # Concepts
 In JVCL there are two main concepts: assets and operations.